Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 What exactly is a mummy?.
 Egypt Fun Tours

 The first thing that springs to mind when thinking of mummification in ancient Egypt is human mummified bodies, such as the mummies of the Kings.
-Other animals, such as dogs, cats, and birds, were mummified by the ancient Egyptians.
+Other animals, such as dogs, cats, and birds were part of the ancient Egyptian mummification.
 They also preserved food so that they may enjoy it in the afterlife.
 A “victual mummy” is what this is called.

 Who was it that was mummified?